AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 | Postman	| 5 |
 | Google	| 5 |

 Here we get all of the big tech companies and there tech stack.
-Comparing this to my local town we can see some simulates, but also see that JavaScript is much more in demand in SF.
-We can also see that Stockholm and SF is more similar.
+We can see that Stockholm and SF is more similar.

 | Skill | Number of companies using it |
 |---------------------|------------------------|